BAMeScience/Mistle/README.md

     mistle-search [OPTION...] [optional args]

 Use *-h* flag to print the help message.
-Refer to the example [README](example/README.md) and directory to see an example usage and to test the program.
+Refer to the [EXAMPLE README](example/README.md) and the example directory to test the program.

 ## Output format

 Peptide spectrum matches (PSMs) are provided in tab separated format.
-First line is a commend tagged by # name the exact command and parameters used to produce the output.
+First line (comment tagged by #) names the exact shell command and parameters used to produce the output.

-Next line is the header listing all tracked attributes (tab separated).
+The next line is the header listing all tracked attributes (tab separated).

     id	spectrum	charge	hit_rank	match	peptide	isomers	similarity	bias    [...]

 Below, all matched experimental spetra are listed and indexed by their scan name and the rank of the matched library spectrum.
-(Rank R is append with /R to the name).
+(Rank R is appended with /R to the scan name).
 See example [output](example/index/example_results_control.csv).

-## Important for usage on Linux

 ## Known issues

+### On linux

-Input files coming from Windows distribution may have a line ending with \r\n (carriage return).
-Linux requires \n as line end only.
+Input files coming from Windows distributions may have a line ending with \r\n (carriage return).
+Linux and Mistle require \n as the exclusive line ending.
 Remove \r character (char 13) using the following commad line
 * *tr -d '\r' < FILE.mgf > FILE_FIXED.mgf*

+### Scores

-Similarity is the preferred score baseline.
-For the dot product certain properties (e.g. bias, lgamma score) are not defined or ill-defined
+Similarity is the preferred baseline score.
+For the dot product certain properties (e.g. bias, lgamma score) are not defined or defined based on the similarity.